 Top Tip for cooking rice:

-- Wash the rice in hot water before cooking or immediately after to reduce an excess starch.
+Wash the rice in hot water before cooking or immediately after to reduce any excess starch.

 Ingredients (serves 4 people)

-- Pop the rice cooker on, or starting cooking the rice in a saucepan.
+Pop the rice cooker on, or start cooking the rice in a saucepan.

-- Heat the oil in a frying pan or wok and stir fry the garlic, sesame seeds and chicken until chicken is lightly browned.
+Heat the oil in a frying pan or wok and stir fry the chicken, garlic, sesame seeds, onion until chicken is lightly browned.

 Sweet and Sour Chicken Nutrition (per person)

 17g of sugar (mainly from pineapple)